graphcore-research/unit-scaling/docs/index.rst

 Unit Scaling
 ============

 ..
 Warning:: this library is currently in its *alpha* release.
-This means it is unoptimised and missing important functionality.
-There are many useful features, but the library should not be expected to work seamlessly.
-We are keen to help early users with any problems they encounter.
+This means it's missing some functionality and should not be expected to work seamlessly.
+   We're keen to help early users with any problems they encounter.

 Welcome to the :code:`unit-scaling` library.
 This library is designed to facilitate the use of the *unit scaling* method, as outlined in the paper